If you've used this recipe before click the images and a gallery will pop up with the steps for a quick refresher.

 of cool water.
 Pour this in your large pot.

-a knife that can reach the bottom of your pot, cut your curd into
+- With a knife that can reach the bottom of your pot, cut your curd into little squares.

-Take off the burner and continue stirring For 2-5 minutes.
+- Take off of the burner and continue stirring for 2-5 minutes.

 Whey can be used in bread recipes and added to things like mayonnaise to make them last longer.
 With bread, substitute whey for a third of the amount of water the recipe calls for.